BY-LAWS OF THE EASTERN PSYCHOLOGICAL ASSOCIATION, INC.

 [b] Duties: The Committee on Local Arrangements shall have charge of all local arrangements for the Annual Meeting and it shall work in coordination with the Program Committee in the preparation of the Program.
 It shall report to the Members through the Directors.
 The Executive Officer shall make the local arrangements for Special Meetings.

-[a] At least one hundred and twenty (120) days prior to the Annual Meeting, the Executive Officer shall mail a nomination ballot to all Members.
-Each member may nominate one candidate for President-Elect and one candidate for each vacancy among the Directors.
-The nomination ballots shall be counted by the Elections Committee ninety (90) days prior to the Annual Meeting.
-The Elections Committee shall report to the Executive Officer the nominees for President-Elect and for Directors, ranked according to number of votes received.
+[a] At least one hundred and twenty (120) days prior to the Annual Meeting, the Executive Officer shall solicit nominations via email from all Members.
+Each member may nominate one candidate for President- Elect and one candidate for each vacancy among the Directors.
+The nominations shall be counted by the Elections Committee ninety (90) days prior to the Annual Meeting.
+The Elections Committee shall report to the Executive Officer the nominees for President-Elect and for Directors, ranked according to number of nominations each received.

 [b] The Executive Officer shall ascertain that all nominees are Members of the Association and are willing to stand for office.
 The name of any nominee found to be ineligible or unwilling to stand for office shall be removed from the list of prospective candidates.

 [c] Not fewer than two (2) nor more than nine (9) nominees for President-Elect, and not fewer than two (2) nor more than four (4) nominees for each vacancy among the Directors (totaled) shall appear on an election ballot.
 Names of the Members who have received the greatest numbers of nominating votes shall be listed by the Executive Officer on the final election ballot in alphabetical order for President or Directors.
-But a nominee eligible to go on the ballot for both President-Elect and Director shall choose one office to stand for, and the next ranked nominee for the other office shall be included.
-The final election ballot shall be mailed by the Executive Officer to the Members not less than twenty-eight (28) days prior to the Annual Meeting.
+But a nominee eligible to go on the ballot for both President- Elect and Director shall choose one office to stand for, and the next ranked nominee for the other office shall be included.
+The final election ballot will be made available electronically by the Executive Officer to the Members not less than twenty-eight (28) days prior to the Annual Meeting.

 [d] The election ballot shall be counted by the Elections Committee, with the lowest preferential rank counted as one (1) and the highest as the number equal to the total number of candidates for that office included on the ballot.
 The count shall be made not less than fifteen (15) days prior to the Annual Meeting.